-The MVZ offers up to 3 graduate fellowships per year.
-MVZ graduate students who have advanced to candidacy are eligible to apply for these fellowships, which include the following:
+The MVZ offers several graduate fellowships per year.
+MVZ graduate students – including members of Affiliated Faculty Labs who have been granted MVZ student status – who have advanced to candidacy are eligible to apply for these fellowships:

-Each fellowship covers graduate fees for one semester (Fall or Spring) as well as a stipend and benefits that are equivalent to a 50% GSR (Graduate Student Researcher) position.
-Students can elect which semester in which to take a fellowship; funding begins the first day and ends the last day of the semester.
+Each fellowship covers in-state graduate fees for one semester (Fall or Spring) as well as a stipend and benefits that are comparable to a 50% GSR (Graduate Student Researcher) position.
+Students can elect which semester in which to take a fellowship; funding begins on the first day and ends on the last day of the semester.

 Typically, a student can receive no more than one fellowship during their graduate career.
 Applications are reviewed by the MVZ Faculty Curators.
 Although any student who has advanced to candidacy can apply, priority is generally given to (1) students in the writing phase of their dissertation research and (2) students whose work requires extended field research that precludes employment as a GSI or GSR.

 To apply for a fellowship, students must complete an application form and have it endorsed by their major adviser.
 In addition, the student must prepare a short (less than 2 page) proposal that outlines the research to be conducted during the fellowship.
-These materials should be submitted to Associate Director Eileen Lacey by 1 April of each year.
+These materials should be submitted to Associate Director Eileen Lacey.
+The exact deadline varies but is typically in early April of each year.

 |Albert Preston Hendrickson Fund||Established in 1999 by Joyce Davis for student travel or research needs.|